Grief is often reawakened as the year nears its end. This article emerged from my journal as I reflected upon the death of my father.

 At times it seems new memories will never happen, at least authentic peaceful ones.

 I watch the happiness of others quietly resenting the healthy intact families finding joy at their holiday table.
 A tinge of jealousy sneaks its way to the surface.
 The holidays present another level of grief.

-The season of dying is also the season of preparation.
+Fortunately nature is compassionate, the season of dying is also the season of preparation.

 Age and a traveled path help me to appreciate the paradox of autumn.
 Nature is both cruel in its presentation of emotional triggers and yet loving and supportive in its message to prepare and to have gratitude.